Bylaws of the Semiotic Society of America (PDF Version)

 Address: Presser Hall, Room 404, Berea College, Berea, KY 40404 (USA)

 2.1.
 The General Objective of the SSA is to be the leading professional organization for research on Semiotics in North America (United States, Canada, Mexico).
 The SSA is a transdisciplinary professional organization serving a diverse community of academic scholars with common interests in the study and application of signs and sign systems, commonly referred to as Semiotics and Semiology.

 Founded in 1975 and incorporated in1976, the Society supports innovative scholarship linking analytical and critical, theoretical and applied, historical and interpretive approaches to the contemporary, transcultural world.
 Sign theories are relevant to the arts, humanities, physical, social, and human sciences alike – inclusively applying to cognate disciplines as diverse as anthropology, biology, cognitive science, communication, cybernetics, fine arts, law, literary criticism, linguistics, marketing, media studies, mathematics, nursing, pedagogy, philosophy, religion, and technology.

 Semiotics [conference year], ISSN: 0747-7611.
 A separate ISBN is assigned to each annual volume upon publication.
-The Yearbook includes selected papers presented at the Annual Conference that year and other other research papers submitted to the Editor.
+The Yearbook includes selected papers presented at the Annual Conference that year and other research papers submitted to the Editor by SSA members.

 ARTICLE III.
 MEMBERSHIP

 SECTION 1.
 ELIGIBILITY FOR MEMBERSHIP

 The SSA Constitution Article IV, sec.
 1 establishes and defines Membership Classes: Individual, Student, Institutional, and Honorary.
 Because of the legal status of membership, categories are not changeable as a function of Bylaws.